ZJU-Automated-Reasoning-Group/canary/README.md

 individully or in combination to perform different tasks.
 The current version of Canary has been tested on x86 Linux architectures using LLVM-12 and Z3-4.11.

-- Alias Analysis: a unification-based, exhuastive alias analysis (See `lib/DyckAA`)
+- DyckAA: a unification-based, exhuastive alias analysis (See `lib/DyckAA`)
-- Range Analysis: analyzes possible value ranges for program variables (See `lib/Support/RangeAnalysis.cpp`)
+- CFLAA: All files in the llvm subfolder are 1:1 copied from LLVM 14.0.6 and are subject to the LLVM license.
+We copy these files, as LLVM removed them in the transition from version 14 to 15
 - SMT Solving (See `lib/SMT`)
 - Binary Decision Diagram (BDD): (See `lib/cudd`)
+- kint: a static bug finder.

 ## Installation